Forrester Releases 2019 Predictions

 - Internet of Things (IoT) gets down to business: IoT in the B2B space will take off while B2C incarnations still try to find their footing.

-To understand the shifts firms will face, download Forrester's predictions 2019 guide.
+To understand the seismic shifts firms will face in 2019, download Forrester's predictions 2019 guide.

 About Forrester